Black Dog Barking: Background

 The Album was released on 21 May 2013 via Roadrunner.
 Black Dog Barking is Airbourne's first full-length album not to feature the band on the cover art.
 The artwork was once again created by Australian artists The Sharp Brothers, who also did the cover artwork for No Guts.
 No Glory.
 According to David Roads, the idea behind the album title was, to use the Black Dog as a metaphor for the band's ability to break the rules, especially not to care for db limits.
 At the end of 2013 Airbourne toured Europe, supported - amongst others - by the Swedish band Corroded.
 The song "Back in the Game" was featured in Season 2, Episode 3 "Fire and Ice" of Cobra Kai, while “Live it Up” was featured in the NHL 14 soundtrack.
+The song "Ready to Rock" is a re-recorded version of an eponymous song from the band's 2004 EP of the same name.